-- Afterwards, Ambassador of Montenegro Petar Marković on behalf of the other ambassadors underlined that cooperation between the diplomatic corps of the EU candidate countries in Brussels and the EESC was at an all-time high, praising the ECM initiative as a milestone.
+- Afterwards, the Ambassador of Montenegro Petar Marković on behalf of the other ambassadors underlined that cooperation between the diplomatic corps of the EU candidate countries in Brussels and the EESC was at an all-time high, praising the ECM initiative as a milestone.

-In closing, President Röpke thanked governments - highlighting the strong cooperation with Albania’s prime minister, his team and the diplomatic corps - and above all the ECMs for their invaluable contribution.
+In closing, President Röpke thanked the governments – highlighting the strong cooperation with Albania’s prime minister, his team and Albania’s diplomatic corps – and above all the ECMs for their invaluable contribution.

-During the following session, 'Parting Voices, Lasting Legacy' the moderators invited three designated presidents to honour their outgoing counterparts.
+During the next session, Parting Voices, Lasting Legacy the moderators invited the three designated presidents to honour their outgoing counterparts.

-- Stefano Palmieri (IT-II) highlighted that Dimitris Dimitriadis had been serving at the EESC for 26 years with a loud and strong voice.
-He noted the good relation between Mr Dimitriadis and Mr Röpke, and their fruitful cooperation on enlargement.
-He stressed all that he had learnt from Mr Dimitriadis along the last years.
+- Stefano Palmieri (IT-II) said that Dimitris Dimitriadis had been serving at the EESC for 26 years with a loud and strong voice.
+He noted the good relations between Mr Dimitriadis and Mr Röpke, and their productive cooperation on enlargement.
+He stressed all that he had learnt from Mr Dimitriadis over the last few years.

-- Dimitris Dimitriadis (EL-I) wished Mr Palmieri all the best and showed confidence on his future role as president of REX section.
-He acknowledged EESC, group and section presidents, as well as the rest of members, for their work.
-He also thanked staff and members of the REX section.
+- Dimitris Dimitriadis (EL-I) wished Mr Palmieri all the best and expressed confidence in his future role as president of the REX section.
+He acknowledged the EESC, group and section presidents, as well as the rest of members, for their work.
+He also thanked the staff and members of the REX section.

-- Stoyan Tchoukanov (BG-III) highlighted the energy of Peter Schmidt and his valuable legacy.
-For instance, by putting the interest of the Group before his own.
-He wished good luck for his future professional and personal endeavours.
+- Stoyan Tchoukanov (BG-III) highlighted the energy of Peter Schmidt and his valuable legacy, pointing out that he had put the interests of the Group before his own.
+He wished him good luck for his future professional and personal endeavours.

-- Peter Schmidt (DE-II) expressed confidence in the future of the NAT section and identified three existential risks for the EU where the EESC can play a role: polarisation from a lack of listening and dialogue, rising nationalism and fascism, and growing inequality.
+- Peter Schmidt (DE-II) expressed confidence in the future of the NAT section and identified three existential risks for the EU where the EESC could play a role: polarisation from a lack of listening and dialogue, rising nationalism and fascism, and growing inequality.

-- Alain Coheur (BE-III) said Pietro De Lotto made a difference by promoting a renewed EU industrial policy and freedom of expression, symbolised by the Atomium and the Manneken Pis.
-Initially seen as visionary, his ideas were later brought to life, making the EESC a frontrunner in areas such as the Blue Deal.
-He stressed this path should be continued and thanked President Röpke for his support.
+- Alain Coheur (BE-III) said that Pietro De Lotto had made a difference by promoting a renewed EU industrial policy and freedom of expression, symbolised by the Atomium and the Manneken Pis.
+Initially seen as visionary, his ideas were later brought to life, making the EESC a pioneer in areas such as the Blue Deal.
+He stressed that this path should be continued and thanked President Röpke for his support.

-The following session was entitled 'Team EESC – Tribute from the Groups'.
+The next session was entitled Team EESC – Tribute from the Groups.

-- Stefano Mallia (MT-I), President of the Employers' Group, expressed concern for the core values of the EU and the situation of youth.
-He stressed that the EESC has the opportunity and duty to be a source of hope, stability and sensitivity, filling the current void of bold and courageous leadership in the EU.
-He acknowledged the progress made during Oliver Röpke's presidency, and also during the ones of Christa Schweng and Luca Jahier.
+- Stefano Mallia (MT-I), President of the Employers’ Group, expressed concern for the core values of the EU and the situation of youth.
+He stressed that the EESC had the opportunity and duty to be a source of hope, stability and sensitivity, filling the current void of bold and courageous leadership in the EU.
+He acknowledged the progress made during Oliver Röpke’s presidency, and also during the ones of Christa Schweng and Luca Jahier.

-- Lucie Studničná (CZ-II), President of the Workers' Group, thanked President Röpke for his work and dedication.
-The EESC is now more visible, relevant and close to citizens.
+- Lucie Studničná (CZ-II), President of the Workers’ Group, thanked President Röpke for his work and dedication.
+The EESC was now more visible, relevant and close to citizens.
 She highlighted the achievements on youth engagement and enlargement.
-The EESC has worked in pressing issues such as the twin transitions, resilience, the future of industry, always reflecting economic priorities, social justice, fairness and the protection of workers.
+The EESC had worked on pressing issues such as the twin transitions, resilience, and the future of industry, always reflecting economic priorities, social justice, fairness and the protection of workers.

-- Séamus Boland (IE-III), President of the Civil Society Organisations' Group, highlighted that President Röpke always brought the spirit and values of the EU in times of crises.
+- Séamus Boland (IE-III), President of the Civil Society Organisations’ Group, said that President Röpke had always brought the spirit and values of the EU in times of crises.
 He noted that the initiatives on EU enlargement and the EU Youth Test, among others, constituted a valuable legacy.

-The event continued with 'Mandate Milestones: Reflections from the Vice-Presidents'.
+The event continued with Mandate Milestones: Reflections from the Vice-Presidents.